biasse/SCALLOP-params/README.md

 # PEARL-SCALLOP
 Implementation of PEARL-SCALLOP, a variant of SCALLOP with faster parameters and better security!
+See [2024/1744](https://eprint.iacr.org/2024/1744) for more information

 ## To run:
 This folder contains two implementations of PEARL-SCALLOP, one simple SageMath implementation, and one slightly more optimised C++ implementation.